 Joint custody means that both parents have equal rights when it comes to making major decisions for their children.
 It is assumed that legal custody is joint unless there are specific reasons that the court grants sole custody.

-Sole custody means one parent has been granted the authority t make major decsions for the children.
+Sole custody means one parent has been granted the authority to make major decisions for the children.
 One reason why the court may grant sole custody is if there is domestic violence involved or if the parents are incapable of agreeing on important decisions that are in the child’s best interests.

 Child Custody Beyond Divorce